arcus/education_modules/data_visualization_in_ggplot2/data_visualization_in_ggplot2.md

 Now let's look at using color for a categorical variable.
 In this case, the variable is a categorical one (Classification, 1 or 2), but it isn't properly coded as a factor in the data frame.
 We'll fix that first and then send the corrected dataframe to the ggplot command.

 <div class = "important">
+<b style="color: rgb(var(--color-highlight));">Important note</b><br>

-Tip: It's generally much easier to make any necessary changes to the dataframe, such as mutating variables, before sending it to the plotting command.
+It's generally much easier to make any necessary changes to the dataframe, such as mutating variables, before sending it to the plotting command.

 </div>

 ```r